Sweet Potato Black Bean Taquitos

 These Sweet Potato Black Bean Taquitos are a healthy, family-friendly dinner.
 Make a big batch and freeze them for easy meal prep!

 Homemade taquitos are one of my very favorite foods to stock in my freezer.
 They bake perfectly from frozen and satisfy my craving for Mexican food!
-I’ve been making this creamy baked chicken taquito recipe for years.
+I’ve been making these creamy baked chicken taquitos for years.
 These honey bbq slow cooker chicken taquitos are another favorite because the slow cooker makes cooking the chicken so easy.

 I like to make a big batch whenever I made taquitos – this Sweet Potato Black Bean Taquitos recipe makes 16.
 With a little bit of prep work up front, you can have a couple of dinners ready to put in the oven after a long day.
 We’ll often bake some taquitos from our freezer on Friday nights when I don’t feel like cooking and don’t want to rely on takeout pizza.

 I had been wanting to try a sweet potato black bean variation on taquitos for a while, as it’s one of my favorite flavor combinations.
-You guys love these Sweet Potato and Black Bean Enchiladas, and this chili is another big hit!
+You guys love these vegetarian enchiladas, and this sweet potato black bean chili is another reader favorite!

 While the sweet potatoes cool, you’ll combine the remaining ingredients in a big bowl.
-You’ll need chopped red onion, black beans, salsa, chili powder, cumin, garlic powder, salt and colby jack cheese.
+You’ll need chopped red onion, black beans (this is a great way to use up leftover Instant Pot black beans), salsa, chili powder, cumin, garlic powder, salt and colby jack cheese.

 Once the sweet potatoes are mostly cool, you add them to the bowl with the other ingredients.
 Before stirring everything together, I like to mash the sweet potatoes up a little bit.